Okira-E/goreports/README.md

   "name": "required",
   "title": "required",
   "description": "optional",
-  "template": "<html>required</html>"
+  "header": "<html>optional</html>",
+  "body": "<html>required</html>",
+  "footer": "<html>optional</html>"
 }
 ```

 The `name` field is the name of the report.
 Rendering the report will require this name.

-The `template` field is the template to be parsed and rendered into PDF.
+The `body` field is the template to be parsed and rendered into PDF.

+`header` and `footer` fields are optional and will be prepended and appended to the `body` respectively on each page.

+***Note: page numbers are generated at render time and replace the footer or the header if aer positioned at the bottom or the top of the page respectively.***

 ### Render a report